By Maria Harpas

 Naturopathy and nutritional medicine, unlike orthodox medicine, is a mixed bag.
 What I mean by that is that not all practitioners are alike, in fact there are diverse differences in how we practice.
 The differences can be so great that it can be the cause of major frustration for doctors and clients alike…..
 But we do all have one thing in common if nothing else, and that's a deep seated belief that changing how you live can and does have a HUGE impact on your health.

-Lets take a look at some of the things that are considered:
+Let's take a look at some of the things lifestyle medicine considers:

-- Stress management – how you manage stress, is your tolerance to stress low, do you overreact, do you know how to recognise the signs that you are stressed – many techniques may be suggested to deal with stress management.
+- Stress management.
+How you manage stress, your tolerance to stress, if you know how to recognise the signs that you are stressed.

-- Environmental stress management – with the surging levels of electromagnetic radiation (EMF) access such as WiFi, TV’s, mobile phones, iPads, smart meters and others having a direct affect on the nervous system and how cells signal each other and react we need to make an assessment of this area.
-Also chemicals placed on or absorbed through the skin from cleaning care and cosmetic products need to be considered.
+- Environmental stress management.
+With the surging levels of electromagnetic radiation (EMF) access to WiFi, TV’s, mobile phones, iPads, smart meters and others that have a direct affect on the nervous system and how cells signal each other and react.
+Chemicals placed on or absorbed through the skin from cleaning care and cosmetic products need to be considered.